xinyisheng/xinyisheng.github.io/index.md

 ## Research Interests

-- Internet in Everything
+- Computer Science
-- Computer/Intelligence Science and Technology
+- Intelligence Science and Technology
 - Mathematics
 - ALL content about the NPEE(Bless me)
 - My latest research proposal (June 2025) (Future) (Here's the place for the interlinkage.)